forrest-orr/DoubleStar/README.md

 publicized by itm4n instead:
 https://itm4n.github.io/printspoofer-abusing-impersonate-privileges/

-This technique combined an old RPC primitive popular among Red Teamers for TGT harvesting in environments with unconstrained delegation enabled (aka the "Printer Bug") with an impersonation/Rotten Potato style attack adapted for local privilege escalation.
+This technique combined an old RPC interface popular among Red Teamers for TGT harvesting in environments with unconstrained delegation enabled (aka the "Printer Bug") with an impersonation/Rotten Potato style attack adapted for local privilege escalation.

-Additionally, rather than targeting Windows 7, I decided to focus on Windows 8.1 due to the challenge presented by its enhanced security mitigations.
-More
+Additionally, rather than targeting Windows 7, I decided to focus on Windows 8.1 due to the challenge presented by its enhanced security mitigations such as non-deterministic LFH, high entropy ASLR and Control Flow Guard (CFG).
-specifically:
-1. The non-deterministic LFH in 8.1+ made exploiting UAF trickier.
-2. High entropy ASLR.
-3. Control Flow Guard (CFG).

 ~